caioedut/react-bulk/docs/docs/layout/theme.md

 # Theme

-Allow you to customize all components and its defaults using theme.
+Allows you to customize all components and their defaults using the theme.
 You own your design!

 ## Usage